 What to expect when travelling to Kathmandu

-This is a guide to preparing and traveling to India.
+This is a guide to preparing and travelling to India.
 Use this as a resource to plan sight-seeing, dining out and general information about the culture of Kathmandu.

 Kathmandu Capital City of Nepal

 Today Kathmandu has more of a large-city environment than either Bhaktapur or Patan and holds a more advanced metropolitan groundwork.
-Among its wealth of historic buildings it can boast the biggest of the ancient royal palaces as well as innumerable Rana palaces and important shrines.
-Despite the growth which has made a modern city of Kathmandu, the old center still retains something of a medieval air.
+Among its wealth of historic buildings, it can boast the biggest of the ancient royal palaces as well as innumerable Rana palaces and important shrines.
+Despite the growth which has made a modern city of Kathmandu, the old centre still retains something of a medieval air.

 Places to see:

 The most famous street in the city, Freak Street, rushes south from Basantapur Square and has drawn crowds of hippies and travellers since the 1960s.
 Today, the sweet smell of incense fills the air, shops sell the keys to enlightenment, children run by with fluttering prayer wheels and restaurants sell some of the best food in the city.

 One of the most charming sights in Kathmandu is the Hanuman Dhoka, a palace multifaceted that stems from the 4th to 8th centuries.
 35 courtyards were initially housed there, but a 1934 earthquake destroyed all but ten.
 The most well-known is the Nasal Chowk, built during the Malla period and used for coronations even today.
 Guests stroll into the rectangular courtyard through a pleasingly carved entrance, and they are received by a great statue of Vishnu incarnated as a man-lion.
 A statue of Shiva wheels the eastern corner of the square.
 From the courtyard, visitors can explore the Malla kings’ Audience Chamber, where images of the present royal family are displayed.